TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 16/Matthew 16.24.md

 ---

-Then said Jesus unto his disciples, If any man would come after me, let him deny himself, and take up his cross, and follow me.
+Then Jesus said to his disciples, "If anyone desires to come after me, let him deny himself, and take up his cross, and follow me.